ude-ewl/osE2M2s/README.md

 ### System requirements
 To run the model, you need GAMS version 40.1 or higher.
 It was tested with a CPLEX license, but any solver capable of handling linear problems should work.
 Python (version 3.9 or higher) is only required for post-processing and visualization, available in the <kbd>SRE_Results&Figures.rar</kbd> file.
 The Python packages used include <kbd>pandas</kbd>, <kbd>matplotlib</kbd>, and <kbd>gdxpds</kbd>.
 For smooth execution, at least 8 GB of RAM and 4 CPU cores are recommended.
-On such a machine, the run completes in under one hour.
+The NTC graphic presented in the paper was created using QGIS (version 3.40); a corresponding project file is included with the results to enable easy reproduction or further editing.
+All necessary preparations and installations should be completed within an hour.

 ### Folder layout
 The main driver file is named <kbd>E2M2s-SRE_run.gms</kbd> and located in the <kbd>E2M2s_RunModel&InputData_SRE.rar</kbd>.
 All input data is organized under the folder “Input”, which includes parameter files and structural definitions.
 After execution, the model automatically creates an “Output” that contains output files in GDX format.